JWST/NIRSpec Spectroscopy of $z=7-9$ Star Forming Galaxies with CEERS: New Insight into Bright Ly$\alpha$ Emitters in Ionized Bubbles: Data and analysis

+The SED fitting results allow us to examine the slit-loss correction adopted on NIRSpec spectra.
+Here we compare the [O~{ III}]~$\lambda5007$ fluxes (which is the brightest emission line with the highest S/N at rest-frame optical in our sample) inferred from the best-fit SED models and the slit-loss corrected [O~{ III}]~$\lambda5007$ fluxes measured by NIRSpec.
+We find that both fluxes are consistent within $1\sigma$ confidence interval, indicating that the slit-loss correction adopted in this work is reliable.

 The physical properties of the models that reproduce the observed SEDs are shown in Table~\ref{tab:sed_fitting}.
 The SEDs suggest minimal dust reddening, with $V$-band optical depths ranging between $\tau_V$ of $0.003$ and $0.12$, with a median of $0.03$.
-The inferred CSFH ages are very young, ranging between $1.5$ and $27$~Myr, with a median ($5$~Myr) that is $2-14$ times lower than the typical age at these redshifts \citep[e.g.,][]{Endsley2022c,Tacchella2022a,Whitler2022,Whitler2023}.
-The young ages reflect SEDs dominated by a recent burst or upturn in star formation history, with the light in the rest-frame UV and optical powered by a very young stellar population.
+The inferred CSFH ages are very young, ranging between $1.5$ and $27$~Myr, with a median ($5$~Myr) that is $2-14$ times lower than the typical age at these redshifts \citep[e.g.,][]{Tacchella2022,Endsley2023a,Endsley2023b,Whitler2023a,Whitler2023b}.
+The young ages reflect SEDs dominated by a recent burst or upturn in star formation history, with the light in the rest-frame UV and optical powered by a very young stellar population (though AGN can also contribute; see \citealt{Larson2023}).
 At these young ages, the rest-frame optical continuum is weak and emission lines are strong, leading to significant color excesses from very large EW rest-frame optical emission lines.
 The rest-frame [O~{ III}]+H$\beta$ EWs implied by the SEDs range between $879$ and $3276$~\AA, with a median of $1994$~\AA.
-These [O~{ III}]+H$\beta$ EWs reveal that our CEERS spectroscopic sample lies at the more extreme part of the $z\simeq7-9$ population, with values that correspond to the upper $43$~per~cent of the [O~{ III}]+H$\beta$ EW distribution \citep{Endsley2022c}.
-The Ly$\alpha$ emitters (EW$_{\rm{Ly}\alpha}>9$~\AA) in our sample show even larger [O~{ III}]+H$\beta$ EWs $=1786-3276$~\AA, corresponding to the upper $11$~per~cent of the [O~{ III}]+H$\beta$ EW distribution.
+These [O~{ III}]+H$\beta$ EWs reveal that our CEERS spectroscopic sample lies at the more extreme part of the $z\simeq7-9$ population, with values that correspond to the upper $43$~per~cent of the [O~{ III}]+H$\beta$ EW distribution \citep{Endsley2023a}.
+The Ly$\alpha$ emitters (EW$_{\rm{Ly}\alpha}>9$~\AA\footnote{In this work we choose $9$~\AA\ as the EW threshold of Ly$\alpha$ emitters because it equals to the $5\sigma$ Ly$\alpha$ EW limit that can be detected in a UV-bright galaxy (M$_{\rm{UV}}<-21$, or equivalently NIRCam/F150W $<26$) at $z=8$ with CEERS NIRSpec observations.}) in our sample show even larger [O~{ III}]+H$\beta$ EWs $=1786-3276$~\AA, corresponding to the upper $11$~per~cent of the [O~{ III}]+H$\beta$ EW distribution.
 This suggests that our CEERS spectroscopic sample is not representative of the $z\simeq7-9$ population, a result that is not surprising given that selection on [O~{ III}] is necessary for redshift confirmation.
 This bias must be taken into account when interpreting the spectroscopic properties of the sample.